Amish-03/nvidia_portfolio/README.md

 *   Provide real-time feedback to the user or system for further processing or visualization.
 *   Reduce computational overhead by avoiding redundant analysis of the entire audio stream.

-Frame Index

-1

-2

-3

-4

-5

-6

-7

-8

-9

-10

-Noise Score

-\-2

-3

-5

-\-1

-4

-\-3

-2

-3

-\-4

-2

-In this example, Kadane’s algorithm would detect that frames 2 → 5 form the noisiest segment, enabling Broadcast to adapt its suppression strength intelligently in real time.

 ##### Benefits of this Approach